s2mLab/pyScienceMode/docs/example.rst

 Example
 ========

-A set of example is provided in the `Examples` folder to getting started with the Rehastim2 and the RehastimP24.
+A set of example is provided in the `examples` folder to getting started with the Rehastim2 and the RehastimP24.

 .. toctree::